aws-cloudformation/aws-guard-rules-registry/docs/Guard-Rules-Dev-Guide.md

     # c) FAIL: when all dynamodb table resources do not have the ObjectLockEnabled property is set to true or is missing
     # d) SKIP: when metadata has rule suppression for DYNAMODB_PITR_ENABLED
     ```
-5. Below the header, define the assignments required for a given rule and add comments to the rule wherever possible to make it easier for humans to understand. **AWS Guard Rules support rule suppression and requires you to add the guard rule name during variable assignment.** By adding in the `SuppressedRules` metadata, you override the rule within the code-base give ability to express rule exceptions at the code-level. **Assignment names should be try to unique within the Rules Registry.
+5. Below the header, define the assignments required for a given rule and add comments to the rule wherever possible to make it easier for humans to understand. **AWS Guard Rule Registry supports rule suppression and requires you to add the guard rule name during variable assignment as shown below.** By adding in the `SuppressedRules` metadata, you override the rule within the code-base giving ability to express rule exceptions at the code-level. **Assignment names should be unique within the Guard Rules Registry.
 Be verbose and detailed in naming the assignment.**
     ```
     #
     # Select all DynamoDB Table resources from incoming template (payload)